 We especially encourage submissions by Student presenters (undergraduate and graduate) and will offer four (4) student registration awards to the highest-ranking abstracts by the Science Committee.

-The deadline for submissions is 30 September 2023!
+The deadline for submissions was 30 September 2023.